adyen-examples/adyen-java-spring-online-payments/README.md

 As part of this example, we are providing a [Terraform](https://www.terraform.io/) configuration file that can be used to deploy this demo to the Amazon cloud on a [Beanstalk](https://aws.amazon.com/elasticbeanstalk/) environment.

- ⚠️ This part will deploy ressource in the cloud and can incur charges ⚠️.
+ ⚠️ This part will deploy (AWS) cloud resources and can incur charges ⚠️.

 ### Extra prerequisites